Duncanma/Blog/content/Blog/new-blog-performance.md

 My goal was for my site to do the least amount of work, load the lowest number of resources, and run the smallest amount of JavaScript, but I couldn't get rid of everything.
 Once I had the site performance up to what seemed acceptable, I realized I would need to add something to the site to be able to get basic analytics.

-> In my day job, this is what I would consider a 'business goal', and it is often in conflict with my minimalist attitude.
-It's unavoidable, but that doesn't mean forgetting about all the hard work around performance.

 I decided that Google Analytics would be the ideal way to add stats tracking, as it is feature rich and I wouldn't need to build any of my own reports.

 Starting with [the async-enabled version of the tracking script](https://developers.google.com/analytics/devguides/collection/analyticsjs/#alternative_async_tracking_snippet), I tried adding it to my site in three different ways:

-* putting it into the footer of the site,
+* Putting it into the footer of the site
-* adding a preconnect link for the domain it calls, and
+* Adding a preconnect link for the domain it calls
-* moving it to the `<HEAD>`
+* Moving it to the `<HEAD>`

 The difference between these three was very small (different amounts on different runs, which isn't unusual), but a few minutes of testing wasn't that hard and I really didn't want to undo all my earlier performance work.
 In the end, the first attempt (async script in the footer) seemed to produce the best result.